CHOOSE YOUR ARS NETWORK LOCATION

 The idea of having a malfunctioning furnace in the coldest winter months sends shivers down any spine... not quite as chilling as when the furnace fails to heat up.

-If your gas furnace ignitor is not sparking, it can be a minor inconvenience or major problem if outdoor temperatures are freezing.
-Electronic ignition system problems tend to cause gas furnaces to shutdown or even long-term system outages.
+If your gas furnace ignitor is not working, you can have either a minor inconvenience or major problem if outdoor temperatures are freezing.
+Electronic ignition system problems tend to cause gas furnaces to shut down or even long-term system outages.

 Why Is My Furnace Not Igniting?

-If you have a furnace and it won't ignite, there could be any number of problems.
+If your furnace is not kicking on, any number of problems could be the culprit.
 Each furnace has its own internal components that will need to be inspected in order for this problem to be resolved.
-A furnace is essentially an appliance where heat energy is converted from the gas furnace to warm up the air and distribute that warmth throughout your home or building.
+A furnace converts heat energy from gas to warm up the air and distribute it throughout your home or building.

-If you smell gas, leave your house immediately and call your gas company.
-If you see a blinking light on your furnace, it would be best to understand what error codes your systems is telling you too.
+If you smell gas, leave your house immediately and call 911.
+If you see a blinking light on your furnace, contact a furnace repair company immediately..
 If you don't smell gas, or see any flashing lights, check each of these items to determine the cause of your ignition issue.

 Gas Line Issue

-One of the most common reasons a furnace is not igniting is when the line in which the furnace draws its fuel is either blocked or too small for your needs.
+One of the most common reasons a furnace is not lighting is when your gas line is blocked or clogged.
+The line in which the furnace draws its fuel can be either blocked or too small for the furnace.
 If this gas valve or gas supply is obstructed in any way, your furnace will not be able to get enough natural gas to start up correctly and safely, leaving you with no warmth inside your home.

-The solution here would be to get a technician to come check out where your furnace's source of natural gas comes from and if there are any city gas line obstructions such as tree branches or debris blocking it.
+The solution here would be to get a technician to come check out your system.
+An expert can check where your furnace’s source of natural gas comes from and if there are any city gas line obstructions such as tree branches or debris blocking it.
 Ideally, you should have at least six inches of clearance for this line to function properly.

-Another furnace issue that can arise is if your furnace requires a larger gas line than what you're currently using.
-This can be confirmed with a gas pressure gauge.
-The solution to this would be to contact the manufacturer of your furnace and purchase an adapter that will allow you to connect a larger gas line.
+If your furnace requires a larger gas line than what you’re currently using, you’ll run into problems with your furnace not igniting.
+This can be confirmed with a gas pressure gauge, which our technicians have and know how to use.
+Our techs can contact the manufacturer of your furnace and purchase an adapter that will allow you to connect a larger gas line.

 You'll need to make sure you don't run the risk of having too much gas flow through your furnace because it could damage internal parts like the pressure regulator or safety controls.
 Having too little gas, however, is easily remedied by adding on additional length of natural gas piping or an adjustable regulator.